Magic Man (Better Call Saul): Opening

 After leaving the hospital, Gene Takavic suspects he is being followed and spends several days away from Omaha.
 He returns and stakes out his apartment but resumes his normal routine after finding nothing suspicious.
-After Gene returns to work, Jeff, the cab driver who picked him up at the hospital (Note: During the events of "Smoke".) says he recognizes Gene as Saul Goodman.
-Gene plans to flee and calls Ed Galbraith for help but changes his mind and says he will handle the problem himself.
+After Gene returns to work, Jeff, the cab driver who picked him up at the hospital (Note: During the events of "Smoke".) approaches him and reveals he recognizes Gene as Saul Goodman.
+Gene plans to flee and calls Ed Galbraith for help, but changes his mind and says he will handle the problem himself.

 Main story

 Jimmy McGill explains to Kim Wexler that the "Saul Goodman" alias from his prepaid cell phone business gives him an instant client base for a criminal law practice.
 Kim is wary but supportive and presents Jimmy with gifts to celebrate his return to practicing law.
-Saul runs an event to build publicity for his law practice and gives out 50% off coupons.
+Saul runs an event to build publicity for his law practice and reluctantly gives out 50% off coupons.
 He generates more publicity by using his camera crew to fake a confrontation with Deputy District Attorney Bill Oakley.

-Lalo Salamanca wonders about Werner Ziegler's identity and reason for being in Albuquerque.
-Nacho Varga and Domingo inform him of quality issues with cocaine the Salamancas received from Gus Fring.
-Lalo confirms their story and meets with Gus and Juan Bolsa.
-Gus falsely says Werner was constructing a chiller under Mike Ehrmantraut's supervision at the Los Pollos Hermanos farm but fled after stealing cocaine.
+Lalo Salamanca wonders about Werner Ziegler's identity, his reason for being in Albuquerque, and connection to Gus Fring.
+Nacho Varga and Domingo Molina inform him of quality issues with cocaine the Salamancas received from Gus, which Lalo confirms.
+He meets with Gus and Juan Bolsa, where Gus falsely says Werner was working on a chiller under Mike Ehrmantraut's supervision at the Los Pollos Hermanos farm, but fled after stealing cocaine.
 Gus claims he then attempted to cover for the loss by replacing the cocaine with local, inferior methamphetamine.
-Gus's cover story explains events of which Lalo is aware, including Werner fleeing, Mike's pursuit, and Werner's death.
-Lalo outwardly accepts Gus's story and apology but remains suspicious.
+Lalo outwardly accepts Gus' story and apology, but remains suspicious.
 Juan privately warns Lalo that Don Eladio and the cartel trust Gus, so he should consider the matter closed.

 Because of Lalo's presence in Albuquerque, Gus stops work on the underground meth lab.
 Mike sends Werner's men home, warned to remain silent, and fully paid for the half-completed job.
 Gus informs Mike that Werner's widow accepted their story about a fatal construction accident and says she was well-compensated.
-Gus offers to continue paying Mike during the construction delay, but Mike declines, frustrated with Gus's seeming lack of compassion for Werner.
+Gus offers to continue paying Mike during the construction delay, but Mike declines, frustrated with Gus' seeming lack of compassion for Werner.

-Kim's pro bono client faces years in prison but rejects a favorable plea bargain, so Jimmy offers to trick him into accepting.
-Kim declines, but later uses Jimmy's idea herself, then vents her frustration at letting Jimmy talk her into it.
+One of Kim's pro bono clients faces years in prison but rejects a favorable plea bargain, so Jimmy offers to trick him into accepting.
+Kim declines, but later uses the idea herself, then privately vents her frustrations.